ly0va/a-maze/README.md

 ## Usage

+Each player's goal is to get to the opposite corner of the maze.
 The game is completely keyboard-driven.
 After launch, press one of the digits keys (`1`-`5`) to select the algorithm.

 Player 1 controls: `W/A/S/D`